Fanny Bixby Spencer: Philanthropy and police work

 While still at Wellesley College, she worked for a time at the Denison Settlement House in Boston (founded by Balch) and the Nurse's Settlement House in San Francisco.
 On leaving college, she moved back to Long Beach, where she founded the Newsboy Club in the basement of a building her father owned so that the paper delivery boys would have somewhere to go that was off the streets.
 She also taught some of the newsboys to read.
 She donated money to various civic causes, including Long Beach's first hospital (Seaside Hospital), and the Walt Whitman School (private) and her settlement house, both in the Boyle Heights district on the east-side of Los Angeles.
 She and her husband often invited ghetto youth of working mothers to stay on their farm in Orange County to divert them from gangs and delinquency.

 In 1907 she founded what is now Long Beach Memorial Medical Center.
-She also help found the town of Costa Mesa, California.
+She also helped found the town of Costa Mesa, California.

 When Long Beach formed its police force in 1908, Captain Tom Williams brought Fanny Bixby onto the force because of her extensive philanthropic work in the city.
 She was sworn in as a special police matron on January 1, 1908, making her one of the first women police officers in the country.
 The Los Angeles Herald reported of her appointment that California was "now demonstrating that when necessary a woman can become a policeman, or should we say policewoman?"

 Fanny Bixby had charge of all cases involving women and children and was authorized to make arrests.
 She refused any pay, and thus did not become the country's first paid policewoman — that honor would go to Alice Stebbins Wells two years later.
 Fanny Bixby worked with the Long Beach police force for four years.